-- Dry Room.
-You’ll place all your wet clothing in a dry room.
-Dry rooms usually have cubbies or a dry rack for your hiking boots as well.
+Dry Room.
+A dry room is a communal space in the hut, where you place all your wet clothing.
+Dry rooms usually have cubbies, or a dry rack for your hiking boots as well.

-- Indoor Flush Toilets.
-Some high-altitude huts only have drop-toilets.
+Indoor Flush Toilets.
+Most huts have indoor toilets.
+However, some high-altitude mountain huts only have outdoor composting toilets.

 Mountain Hut Essentials

-- Reusable Water bottle or Hydration Bladder.
-Unless otherwise stated, water in huts is safe to drink.
+Reusable Water Bottle or Hydration Bladder.
+Unless otherwise stated, the water in mountain huts is safe to drink.
 You can fill up your water bottle at no extra charge.
 If the water isn’t drinkable, the hut will sell bottled water.
 You can always purify your water for peace of mind.

 Learn More: Hut to Hut Hiking Packing List